aws-samples/amazon-sagemaker-architecting-for-ml/Writeups/Anomaly Detection for Banking Fraud.md

 # Anomaly Detection

-## Credit Card Fraud
+## Banking Fraud
-Every year, billions of credit card transactions occur in the United States.
+Every year, billions of banking transactions occur in the United States.
 While only a small portion of those are fraudulent, the results can be devastating is a fraudulent transaction is not discovered.
 Costs include damage to the customer, to the company, and to regulator agencies tasked with confirming validity of payments.

 ## Anomaly Detection
 Today, your task is to design an anomaly detection system capable of automatically catching fraudulent transactions.
 You will have a variety of approaches to evaluate.
 On the one hand, you will have labeled data, so you can design a classification approach.
 On the other hand, given that fraudsters change their methods and tactics very quickly, you might want to consider an unsupervised approach.
 Begin with an unsupervised model, and move into a classified approach if you have extra time.